-General Neurology, Neuromuscular Medicine, Peripheral Neuropathy, Clinical Neurophysiology, and Charcot Marie Tooth Disease
+General Neurology, Neuromuscular Medicine, Peripheral Neuropathy, Clinical Neurophysiology, neurogenetics, and Charcot Marie Tooth Disease

 Dr. Jerath’s research interests include research on both hereditary and acquired peripheral neuropathies.
 She is also interested in developing assistive devices to help those who have lost function in neuromuscular diseases.

 Dr. Jerath enjoys teaching all aspects of neurology.